-- The source must be high quality, preferably 24 bit.
-In Prince’s case, vinyl 24 bit versions are best.
+- The source must be high quality, preferrably 24 bit.
+In Prince’s case, vinyl 24 bit versions were best.

 - If the source is not High Quality you will never get it right, because you will also blow up the bad stuff.
 But even then, amazing things are possible.

 - If a track is too much Compressed and too Limited (like most modern music), there is no way to UN-compress or UN-limit.
 Famous example is Metallica’s Death Magnetic.
-There is a Guitar Hero version of the same album that’s way better, and less compressed.
+There is a Guitar Hero version of the same album that sounds way better, because it is less compressed.

-- Compare the sound at the same perceptive volume.
+- Compare the sound before and after at the same perceptive volume.
 The Ear icon (next to Bypass) is there to match the gain.
 Although you have to “fill the signal” with limiting and compression for optimal quality, don’t overdo it.
 Modern music often suffers from this loudness war.

 - Also take a look at the audio waves, after mastering.
 You can see right away if it’s too much: